wpower12/UnitGP/README.md

   not smoothly.
 Also, due to the random nature of the placement of food, fitness becomes very noisy.

-  Fixing this is a big TODO.
+  Fixing this is a big todo.
+A current approach is to use the amount of food gathered as the fitness.
+In addition, the GridSimulation parameters are set such that food is distributed in a uniform grid, and that the unit gains enough health to move only an additional 3 steps after eating.

 #### Genetic Operations <a id="o_gp_ops"></a>